The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 To access the reason of the faintness of Type I GRB optical afterglows, we use the standard external shock model \citep{MeszarosRees1997, SPN1998}.
 For merger-like events, the circumburst medium is expected to have a constant density.
 With typical parameters, the optical band should satisfy $\nu_m < \nu_{opt} < \nu_c$, where $\nu_m$ and $\nu_c$ are the minimum injection synchrotron frequency and cooling frequency of relativistic electrons, respectively.
 The optical afterglow flux density in this regime is \citep{Panaitescu2001}

 where $f_p \propto [(p-2)/(p-1)]^{(p-1)}$ \citep{Zhang2007}.
 Other notations follow the convention of the standard afterglow model: $E_{K,iso}$ is the isotropic kinetic energy of the blastwave, $n$ is the circumburst medium density, $\epsilon_e$ and $\epsilon_B$ are the fractions of the shock internal energy carried by electrons and magnetic fields, respectively, $p$ is the spectral index of the relativistic electrons, and $D_L$ is the luminosity distance of the burst.
-The fainter afterglows of Type I GRBs are due to the combination of a lower fluence and a lower energy density as expected for the merger scenarios \citep{Panaitescu2001}.
+The fainter afterglows of Type I GRBs are due to the combination of a lower fluence and a lower energy density as expected for the merger scenarios \citep{Panaitescu2001, Nysewander2009}.
 The derivation of \cite{Panaitescu2001} was based on two assumptions: Type I GRBs have similar radiative efficiency as Type II GRBs, and $E_{K,iso}$ of Type I GRBs is on average 20 times smaller than that of Type II GRBs.
-With the recent observations of Type I GRBs, it is clear that the first assumption holds, i.e. for a sample of Type I GRBs studied, the radiative efficiency is not very different from that of Type II GRBs \citep{Zhang2007, NakarReview, Berger2007}.
+With the recent observations of Type I GRBs, it is clear that the first assumption holds, i.e., for a sample of Type I GRBs studied, the radiative efficiency is not very different from that of Type II GRBs \citep{Zhang2007, NakarReview, Berger2007, Nysewander2009}.
 However, the second assumption, which was based on the fact that Type I GRBs have a $\sim 20$ times smaller fluence than Type II GRBs and the implicit assumption that both populations have a similar mean redshift, is no longer justified.
-It is now known that a large fraction of Type I GRBs are nearby, so that they are less energetic than previously expected, i.e. $E_{K,iso}$ is more like 100 times smaller than that of Type II GRBs.
-Leaving out the $E_{K,iso}/D_L^{-2}$ factor in eq.(\ref{Fnu}) which takes account for the fluence factor discussed by \cite{Panaitescu2001}, there is an additional $\propto E_{K,iso}^{(p-1)/4}$ dependence.
+Leaving out the $E_{K,iso}/D_L^{-2}$ factor in Equation (\ref{Fnu}) which accounts for the fluence factor discussed by \cite{Panaitescu2001}, there is an additional $\propto E_{K,iso}^{(p-1)/4}$ dependence.
 This accounts for another factor of $100^{0.3} \sim 4$ reduction of Type I GRB flux (assuming a typical value of $p \sim 2.2$) with respect to the estimate of \cite{Panaitescu2001}.
 This is in agreement with the results presented in this paper.
-In some cases, an even lower density $n$ (to be consistent with the intergalactic medium outside the host galaxy - as expected to happen for some short GRBs with large kick velocities) is needed to account for the faintness of the afterglows \citep{NakarReview}.
+In some cases, an even lower density $n$ (to be consistent with the intergalactic medium outside the host galaxy, as expected to happen for some Type I GRBs with large kick velocities) is needed to account for the faintness of the afterglows \citep{NakarReview}.
+We caution here, though, that \cite{Nysewander2009} have derived results which can be interpreted as that Type I GRBs and Type II GRBs occur in similarly dense environments \citep[but see][for critiscism of the methodology of \citealt{Nysewander2009}]{Norris2011}.